jmheretik/kirby-vue-starterkit/README.md

 **Don't forget to:**
 - adjust public paths in [.env.production](.env.production) file
-- adjust `RewriteBase` in [public/.htaccess](public/.htaccess) file to match the frontend's public path
 - set `allowInsecure` (if you're deploying to https) and `debug` to **false** in [backend/site/config/config.php](backend/site/config/config.php)

 Deploy the contents of `backend` and `frontend` folders to the same server to their corresponding public paths.